Category: HOS Blog

 Lockers and doorways all around BUA this month are covered with poetry.
 In honor of National Poetry Month, we invite students, teachers, and staff every year to post a beloved poem.
 As I walked down the hall this morning, I saw work from poets I know – artists like Mary Oliver, Robert Frost, Lewis Carroll, […]

-Service in Boston School
+Service in Boston Schools

 Earlier this week, I traveled with ten BUA students and a faculty colleague to a local Boston public school as part of BUA’s pilot service initiative.
 The idea is to have BUA students volunteer at partner schools in Boston – specifically helping out in the after-school programs with younger students and with anything else those […]